hotavocado/HBN_EMA_NIMH/README.md

         }`

 _Note:_ <br/>
-_1. all conditions are in x == y form, there are no compound conditions and no other operators_ <br/>
+_1. all conditions are in `x == y` form, there are no compound conditions and no other operators_ <br/>
-_2. these activities show up when visibility is set to ‘true’ for all items in the activity, see noCL branch applet_
+_2. these activities show up when visibility is set to `true` for all items in the activity, see noCL branch applet_

 **These conditional logic items work fine:**<br/>